Governor's Internship Program

-The Legal Department advises the Governor, Lt.
-Governor, and senior staff on all enacted legislation and implementing regulations.
-The Department collaborates with agency counsel and the Attorney General’s Office on litigation involving the Governor's Office and state agencies.
-Legal Interns will help with statutory and case law research and cite checking.
-Please note we are seeking applicants with an enthusiasm for the law, excellent research, communication, writing, proofreading and editing skills, and an eagerness to improve those skills.
+The Legal Department advises the Governor and Lt.
+Governor on a wide variety of legal issues.
+The Department also collaborates with agency counsel and the Attorney General’s Office on litigation involving the Governor’s Office and state agencies.
+Legal Interns will help with statutory, regulatory, and case law research, cite checking, and other tasks as needed.
+We are seeking applicants with an enthusiasm for the law, excellent research, communication, writing, proofreading and editing skills, and an eagerness to improve those skills.

 Judicial, Board, & Commissions Appointments

 Successful applicants in all departments will have: